carrot-labs/contacts-app/README.md

 `npm install`

-2. Install bower dependencies
+2. Install bower dependencies:

 `bower install`

-3. Build the application and run the server
+3. Build the application and run the server:

 `gulp`